SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/containertypes.md

 ## Viewing ContainerTypes

 Developer Admin can view all the SharePoint Embedded Container Types created by them on their tenant using this PowerShell commandlet.
 This cmdlet retrieves and returns the list of Container Types  created for a SharePoint Embedded Application in the tenant.

 ```ps
 Get-SPOContainerType
 ```

-Example of an output of the Get-SPOContainerType  cmdlet
+Example output of the `Get-SPOContainerType`  cmdlet

 ```ps
 ContainerTypeId     : 4f0af585-8dcc-0000-223d-661eb2c604e4
 ContainerTypeName   : ContosoLegal